dcnicku/wti-brent-cointegration/README.md

 | 10bps | 1.13 | 0.92 | 50.5% | −8.0% | 26 |
 | 25bps | 1.13 | 0.59 | 28.6% | −8.3% | 26 |

-Buy and hold WTI over the identical window: Sharpe 0.26, total return 11.0%, max drawdown −55.3%.
+Buy and hold WTI: Sharpe 0.26, total return 11.0%, max drawdown −55.3%.

-Taken at face value this looks good: the edge decays roughly linearly in cost and is still positive at 25bps, the strategy is in the market only 29% of the time, and its worst drawdown is 8% against 55% for holding the outright.
-The win rate is 92% on 26 trades.
+the strategy is still positive at 25bps, whilst the strategy is in the market only 29% oftrading days, and max drawdown is 8% against 55% for holding.

-That win rate is what made me check further.
+Win rate is 92% on 26 trades.

+Win rate seemed too high therefore I checked further.

 ![equity curves](results/fig2_equity.png)

-Notice the step in early 2026.
-One day carries a large share of the whole result, and the curve is nearly flat around it.
+One day carries a large share of the whole result (early 2026).

 ---

 ## Why the result is not real

-**Where the money comes from.** The single best day, 2026-04-01, is **27.5%** of all gross P&L. The best five days are **64.1%**.
-A strategy with a genuine edge spreads its returns across the sample; one that harvests a recurring artefact concentrates them.
+The single best day, 2026-04-01, is 27.5% of P&L.
+The best five days are 64.1%.
+An Alpha producing strategy returns are constiently spread.

-**Those days are contract roll dates.** These are front-month continuous futures, so when a contract expires the series jumps to the next one.
-That jump is bookkeeping, not a price move.
+front-month futures,when a contract expires the series jumps to the next one.
+That jump is for accounting not a price move.
 Splitting the sample on whether a day is the first trading day of a month:

 | | Month-start days | All other days |